robkemme/AI/README.md

-# AI
+# AI - News
-Building AI course project
+Building AI course project to obtain unbiased news

 ## Summary
 Develop an AI application that analyzes multiple news items from different sources.
 The goal is to present a less biased view about a specific topic.